 One of the most important things in youth soccer is how a soccer practice is organized.
+Splitting your practice into 3 stages, 20 minutes each stage.
+Example: Technical, tactical, scrimmage.
 Below you’ll find some of the best ways to run a soccer team practice for any age or level.
-Whether it’s ages 6 and 7 year olds or ages 14-17, how a soccer practice is run will determine how much a player improves.
+Whether it’s ages 6 – 7 or ages 14-17, how a soccer practice is run will determine how much the players improve.
 Let’s face it most soccer players don’t touch a ball outside of team practice.
 If you can add in several elements in one drill and eliminate lines you are giving your team something to improve on fast.
 Below I have video and content giving you ideas to use or adapt on your own.

 A good team warm up to start soccer practice